-We developed this guide to help you get your resumé looking its best.
-We look at the top full stack developer skills and go over which ones will make your resumé shine.
-We examine the best resumé formats to highlight relevant experience, and we also provide you with some crucial tips to make sure that your resumé gives your hiring manager concrete examples of your job performance and overall attitude.
+We developed this guide to help you get your full stack developer resume looking its best.
+We look at the top full stack developer skills and go over which ones will make your resume shine.
+We examine the best resume templates to highlight relevant experience, and we also provide you with some crucial tips to make sure that your resume gives your hiring manager concrete examples of your job performance and overall attitude.

 Show Off Your Skills on Your Full Stack Developer Resume

 You’ll need to make sure to include some top full stack developer skills in your resumé to give yourself a fighting chance.
 While you’ll have to back up your claims with actual knowledge, having sufficient skills on your resumé can get you in the door and put you in the interviewee’s chair.

 To get started, write down all of the skills you have that you feel are of use to full stack developers.
 Then, take a look at the job description for the position for which you’re applying and see what skills are listed.
 Compare the two lists, and if you’re missing any important ones, study up on them and add them to your resumé.

 Give Them Statistics, Not Generalities

 Making sweeping claims of changing your previous company’s inventory or writing a program that resulted in added profit is all well and good, but hiring managers have seen it all.
-They’ve interviewed tons of people for heaps of jobs, and they know a snow job when they hear it.
+They’ve interviewed numerous people for many jobs, and they know a snow job when they hear it.
 If you want to impress your interviewer, fill your resumé with statistics.

-It’s all in the presentation.
-You could add a bullet point that claims that you “wrote multiple applications that resulted in company savings and increased customer satisfaction,” but what does that mean, really?
+It’s all in how you present the facts.
+You could add a bullet point that claims that you “wrote multiple applications that resulted in company savings and increased customer satisfaction”.
+But what does that mean, in concrete terms?
 A much more attractive and employer-friendly approach is to specify your actions and results, such as “developed a customer-facing payment application that saved the company more than $100,000 over two years and netted a fifteen-percent bump in customer satisfaction.”

 What’s your opinion of our full-stack resume tips?
 Let us know your thoughts in our comments section below.